Our guide provided the perfect 2-hour tour based on our interests and suggested the perfect place for lunch, even helping us order!!Barry, Tokyo, 2025

 Kanda River doesn't get the attention Meguro does, but it has the same basic appeal: cherry trees lining both sides of a narrow canal.
 The crowds are lighter, and you can walk at a normal pace even on weekends.
 The blossoms aren't as densely packed as Meguro, but the neighborhood feel is stronger.

 I like the stretch between Iidabashi and Ochanomizu.
-You'll pass small cafés and local shops instead of festival vendors, and you can cover the distance in just a short walk from central Tokyo.
+You'll pass small cafés and local shops instead of festival vendors, and you can cover the distance in about 20 minutes.
 The petals drift into the water and collect in little pink rafts against the banks.

 Cherry blossom petals floating on Kanda River